-Studying abroad is usually synonym of being broke.
+Studying abroad is usually a synonym for being broke.
 Most often, we don’t know the language and this is not helping.
 Thus, bringing home the bacon requires some creativity.

 When we are in a totally new city and country, we are missing the two main requirements for finding a job easily: speaking the language and having a decent network.

 Applying for a student job can be a little frustrating since the offers will be low paid, late evenings and not that appealing tasks to carry out.
 If you feel like earning money in a more creative way, get inspired by this post.

 Become a guide

 When studying abroad we usually move into capital cities where tourism is always bringing money.
 English speakers can approach a big amount of visitors from many different countries.
 So, guess what!
 Your new host city needs you.
 Look for guide group corporations that are looking for new people.
 Make good research about the city and get paid for sharing your knowledge.